 Yes, this is not exactly the most fun thing in the world, but it is crucial.

 The best place to start is Amazon.
 You can check out the list of best-selling products.

 Although this is provided to help customers find what they are looking for quickly, it is also a great resource to use for ideas about the products you might like to private label.
 If you find one there is a great demand for, you are already cutting out some of the risks associated with bringing a new product to market.

-Obviously, you need to stay away from any products that are branded, and its always best to aim for items that are lightweight, inexpensive, and very generic, like electronic accessories and kitchen utensils.
+You need to stay away from any products that are branded, and it’s always best to aim for items that are lightweight, inexpensive, and very generic, like electronic accessories and kitchen utensils.

-Other tips to finding great products to private label include:
+Other tips for finding great products to the private label include: